mukul-bhele/vehicletelematics/README.md

 - **Methodology**: Explains the use of Kernel Density Estimation (KDE) and Jenks Natural Breaks for gear detection.
 - **Change Points**: Identifies gear change points using speed and RPM data.

+## Sharp Turns Detection

+Sharp turns are a critical aspect of driving behavior.
+To detect these, we have implemented algorithms that leverage accelerometer and gyroscope data.
+These algorithms are designed to identify sharp turns based on both the rapid change in the vehicle's orientation and the angle of the turn.
+This allows us to gain insights into how drivers navigate turns and assess the safety of their driving habits.

+- **Safety Significance**: Explains the importance of detecting sharp turns for driving safety.
+- **Sensor Data**: Details the use of accelerometer and gyroscope data.
+- **Orientation Changes**: Detects sharp turns through rapid vehicle orientation changes.

+## Driving Patterns Analysis

+One of the primary objectives of this project is to identify and analyze driving patterns.
+By examining variables such as vehicle speed, RPM (Revolutions Per Minute), throttle position, and engine load over time, we gain insights into various aspects of driving behavior.
+This includes distinguishing between city and highway driving, detecting instances of aggressive driving, and pinpointing scenarios that promote fuel-efficient driving.

+- **Relevant Variables**: Examines speed, RPM, throttle position, and engine load.
+- **City vs. Highway Driving**: Distinguishes between driving patterns using speed data.
+- **Visualizations**: Utilizes scatter plots to identify driving clusters.

 ## Conclusion

 In conclusion, **Vehicle Telematics Analysis** demonstrates the capabilities of data analysis in understanding vehicle telematics.
 By delving into sensor data, we've gained deep insights into driving behavior, safety, and fuel efficiency.
 These insights open doors for vehicle optimization, enhanced safety measures, and improved driver experiences.